temenostech/temenos-platform-documentation/docfx_project/home/techguides/environment-basic-operations.md

 ![delete](./images/button-delete.png) **Deleting** and environment:

-- Stops all instances of an Application in the Environment, removes all resources including configuration repository.
+- Removes all resources including VMs and configuration repository that are part of an Environment.

 ## T24 Release section - available actions: ##